3 ingredients make the most perfect Strawberry Ice Pop! It’s the consummate summertime treat.

 Sublime Strawberry Popsicles

-Add strawberries and lemon juice to food processor.
+- Add strawberries and lemon juice to food processor or blender.
 Blend until strawberries are pureed.
 Add to popsicle molds.
 Freeze for 4-24 hours.
 I leave mine in for 24 hours.

 Originally published 6/1/12